bfontaine/term2048/README.rst

     term2048

 Then use arrow keys to move.
+Since version 0.2.1 VI keys (h,j,k,l) are also supported.

 Use ``-h``  to check the list of available options.

 Tests
 -----